 In this second country insights series, we take a closer look at buying and selling cryptocurrency in Kenya and how cryptocurrencies are reshaping traditional marketplaces.
 Kenya is no stranger to digital currency and the use of mobile phone payments with a huge growth rate of over 80% (within a decade) when it comes to smartphone usage alongside the use of e-payments system M-Pesa.
 It seems that crypto markets are emerging in their best-suited climates, markets where access to traditional financial systems are lacking.

-Lowering Financial Barriers
+Lowering Financial Barriers to Buy and Sell Cryptocurrency

 Trade between African countries has been stunted by the dominance of the US dollar in allowing growth and access to rapid financial payments.
 With the introduction of cryptocurrencies, the dependence on the dollar is slowly being mitigated.
 This opportunity is not lost to the entrepreneurial people of the Kenyan population.